-- Maintain oversight of the curricula and instruction offered by their department. - Maintain oversight of course schedules (offering and weekly schedule). - Report Quadrennial Review to Division Chair. - Annual faculty reviews for faculty within the department. - Responsible for departmental budgets: spending, requests, and submissions. - Work with Chief Academic Officer/Division Chair regarding Online Education within their Division.
-Work with Chief Academic Officer/Division Chair regarding all modes of delivery for continuity and currency: Online, onground, and Dual Credit. - Work with, refer, and follow up on student issues. - Work with faculty, division chair and AAAC to develop new programs and initiatives. - Responsible for teaching, professional development, and outreach/recruiting. - Business manager (budget) and academic leader for the department. - Decide which courses faculty will teach within their department. - Work with Division Chairs regarding hiring purposes.
+- Maintain oversight of the curricula and instruction offered by their department. - Maintain oversight of course schedules (offering and weekly schedule). - Report Quadrennial Review to Division Chair. - Annual faculty reviews for faculty within the department. - Responsible for departmental budgets: spending, requests, and submissions. - · Work with Chief Academic Officer/Division Chair regarding all modes of delivery for continuity and currency: Online, on-ground, and Dual Credit. - Work with, refer, and follow up on student issues. - Work with faculty, division chair and AAAC to develop new programs and initiatives. - Responsible for teaching, professional development, and outreach/recruiting. - Business manager (budget) and academic leader for the department. - Decide which courses faculty will teach within their department. - Work with Division Chairs regarding hiring purposes.